Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Check it out.

-Not to put a damper on things, I would just like you to be aware.
-For more info and to get Apple Inc’s recommendations Click Here.
+I would like you to be aware, not to dampen things.
+For more info and to get Apple Inc.’s recommendations, Click Here.

 3. Create Cell Phone Free Zones

-If your cell phone is powered on it’s transmitting and receiving.
-I have instituted the kitchen and bedroom as cell phone-free zones for more than one reason.
+If your cell phone is powered on, it’s transmitting and receiving.
+For more than one reason, I have instituted the kitchen and bedroom as cell phone-free zones.

-To lessen my exposure to cell phone radiation I do not allow or even charge cell phones in the kitchen or bedrooms.
-It lessens exposure to cell phone radiation and it brings people closer together because they can not be distracted by their cell phones.
+To lessen my exposure to cell phone radiation, I do not allow or charge cell phones in the kitchen or bedrooms.
+This reduces exposure to cell phone radiation and brings people closer together because they can not be distracted by their cell phones.

 The bedroom and kitchen serve a purpose other than a place to look down at an electronic device.
 Those are communal places where you spend precious time with good friends, family, and loved ones.
 NO CELL PHONES ALLOWED!

-Put the cell phones down and create amazing experiences.
+Put the cell phones down and create unique experiences.

 Productivity Healthy Cell Phone Use

-Cell phones are powerful computers that can be used to enhance productivity.
+Cell phones are powerful computers that can enhance productivity.
 Spend far less wasted time having your phone use you and learn to use your phone to enhance your life.

-Here are a few cell phone productivity tips to enhance the quality of life and allow more quality time with good friends and family.
+Here are a few cell phone productivity tips to enhance your quality of life and allow you to spend more quality time with good friends and family.

 1) De-clutter Your Cell Phone

-Check your phone for Apps you have downloaded over the years and never use it.
+Check your phone for Apps you have downloaded over the years and never used.
 Seriously, check your phone.
-Trust me those Apps are there and should be deleted.
-They cause delays thumbing past them to get to your favorite Apps.
+Trust me, those Apps are there and should be deleted.
+They cause delays when thumbing past them to get to your favorite Apps.

 Next comes the hard part.
 Use Minimalist Living Principles to decide if the remaining Apps deserve to live or die.
 LOL.
-If you believe I am going to have you take a look at each App and decide if it adds value or sparks joy in your life you are mistaken.
+If you believe I will have you look at each App and determine if it adds value or sparks joy in your life, you are mistaken.

-I am going to ask you to do something more difficult that will add more value to healthy cell phone use.
+I’d like you to do something more challenging that will add value to healthy cell phone use.
 Check each remaining App on your phone and ask this one question.

-Do I really need this APP on my phone?
+Do I need this APP on my phone?

-Recently I decided I did not need fast go-anywhere access to FaceBook, WordPress, and the UPS App.
-I almost removed Google Keep but decided to keep it because I like to take quick notes there.
+Recently, I decided I did not need fast, go-anywhere access to Facebook, WordPress, and the UPS App.
+I almost removed Google Keep but chose to keep it because I like to take quick notes there.

-This will prevent you from wasting time, adding distraction, and filling time when you feel bored by clicking these Apps.
-Most of the time the mobile versions lack the capability computer access offers.
+This will prevent you from wasting time, adding distractions, and filling time when you feel bored by clicking these Apps.
+Most of the time, the mobile versions lack the capabilities computer access offers.

 2) Disable most notifications

 You have probably done this already.
-I usually put my phone on “DO NOT DISTURB” at 8pm.
-After you have de-clutter your phone now does the same for notifications on the remaining Apps.
+I usually put my phone on “DO NOT DISTURB” at 8 p.m.
+After you have decluttered your phone, it now does the same for notifications on the remaining Apps.

-Decide if you really need to be interrupted by that App at all times of the day.
+Decide if you need to be interrupted by that App at all times of the day.

 3) Increase battery life

 You may have eliminated quite a few Apps at this point.
-Fewer Apps running in the background will greatly increase your phone’s battery life.
+Fewer Apps running in the background will significantly increase your phone’s battery life.

-Now let’s take a deeper look at the remaining Apps to decide if they need to be running in the background.
+Now, let’s examine the remaining Apps to determine whether they need to run in the background.
 You can disable that capability or remove the App and access the service on the computer.

 Conclusion

-I would be the last one to say that cell phone is bad or evil.
-I just believe there better ways to use them and everyone should be conscious of ways to promote healthy cell phone use.
+I would be the last one to say that cell phones are bad or evil.
+I just believe there are better ways to use them, and everyone should be conscious of ways to promote healthy cell phone use.

-If you agree, disagree, or believe I missed something please leave a comment below explaining in detail.
+If you agree, disagree, or believe I missed something, please comment below explaining it in detail.
 Again.
 I hope you found some value in these tips.